uwa-channels/uwa-channels.github.io/content/channels/green.md

   * Total delay coverage: up to 80 ms
   * Sampling rate in time: R/100 for the channel response, 2R for the phase/delay
   * Total time coverage: 1 minute

+{{% alert title="Acknowledgement" %}}
+The Underwater Acoustic Channels Group gratefully acknowledges the contribution of the Green dataset from SFI Smart Ocean.
+For more information, please visit the [IEEE Dataport link](https://ieee-dataport.org/open-access/sfi-smart-ocean-dataset-underwater-acoustic-communications).
+{{% /alert %}}